Authorised Officers and Enforcement

 Authorised Officers have the authority to:

-- see your ticket and concession identification where appropriate, even when you have left the vehicle or a paid area of a station
+- see your ticket and concession entitlement where appropriate, even when you have left the vehicle or the paid area of a station

 If an Authorised Officer believes an offence has occurred, they can:

 - provide you with an option to pay an On-the-spot Penalty Fare – metropolitan area only; V/Line Authorised Officers do not offer On-the-spot Penalty Fares